sakshi0511/project2/README.md

 # new project

-this was a new project created
+this was a new project created.by sakshi